elianeroosli/mimic-fairness-generalizability-casestudy/README.md

-This case study examines the fairness and generalizability of a MIMIC-trained model published in the peer-reviewed article on [Multitask learning and benchmarking with clinical time series data](https://www.nature.com/articles/s41597-019-0103-9) by Harutyunyan et al., with the code available [here](https://github.com/YerevaNN/mimic3-benchmarks).
+This case study examines the fairness and generalizability of a MIMIC-trained model published in the peer-reviewed article on [Multitask learning and benchmarking with clinical time series data](https://www.nature.com/articles/s41597-019-0103-9) by Harutyunyan et al., with the source code available [here](https://github.com/YerevaNN/mimic3-benchmarks).

-The source code made available by Harutyunyan et al. has been updated and adapted to this analysis framework.
+The source code to create an in-hospital mortality benchmark cohort and train a channel-wise LSTM model on it has been updated, extended to a new data source (i.e. STARR) and augmented by a comprehensive analysis framework to examine generalizability and fairness of the risk prediction model.
 All code necessary to reconstruct the same analyses, including the Jupyter notebooks, can be found in this repository.